The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 The Maple Leafs had a lot more talent than Chicago, but Bentley was still a good scorer, posting five consecutive 40-point years with the Buds.
 Bentley helped Toronto win three Stanley Cups (1948, 1949 & 1951) and was the leading playoff scorer in 1951.

-Bentley was traded to the Rangers before the 1953-54 Season, where he was reunited with his brother Doug, but he only played in half the season, and refused to report to New York the following year.
+Bentley was traded to the Rangers before the 1953-54 Season, where he was reunited with his brother Doug, but he only played in half the season and refused to report to New York the following year.
 His rights were given back to Toronto, but they never agreed on terms, and Bentley never played in the NHL again.
 As a Maple Leaf, Bentley scored 256 Points, the same amount he did in Chicago.

 Bentley was chosen for the Hockey Hall of Fame in 1966.

 Doug Gilmour was already an established star in hockey before he arrived in Toronto, as he had a 105-Point season with St. Louis, and he later helped the Calgary Flames win the 1989 Stanley Cup.
-While Gilmour did not win a Cup as a Maple Leaf, he became their leader and led them to the best success in years.
+While Gilmour did not win a Cup as a Maple Leaf, he became their leader and led them to their best success in years.

 Gilmour was the best player in the ten-player trade he was involved in during the 1991-92 Season, and he brought a culture that immediately turned the team around.
 The following year, Gilmour had his best year in hockey, scoring a career-high 127 Points.
 Despite being an offensive dynamo, he was equally gifted on the defensive side, as he won the Frank J. Selke Trophy as the NHL's top defensive forward.
 Gilmour, who was second for the Hart, led the Leafs to the Western Conference Final, where they came close to upending Wayne Gretzky and the Los Angeles Kings.
 Toronto may not have made the Finals, but “Dougie” was installed as an iconic figure in the city.